matthiasbreuer/RapMan-3.1-Profiles/README.md

 RapMan 3.1 Skeinforge profiles
 =================================

 These are Skeinforge 50 (http://skeinforge.com) profiles for the RapMan 3.1 printer from BitsFromBytes.
+The settings are mostly copied over from the BitsFromBytes Axon 2 software to pure Skeinforge.

 Profile Naming
 --------------